ilyatitovich/leetcode-solutions/README.md

 - `easy/` – beginner-friendly problems;
 - `medium/` – intermediate level;
-- `hard/` – advanced algorithmic challenges;
+- `hard/` – advanced algorithmic challenges.

-- Each solution is named after the problem, with a clear file structure.
+Each solution is named after the problem, with a clear file structure.

 ## Profile